-When we think about bullying, sometimes the first thing that comes to mind is that maybe a child/teen is just getting picked on at school, and we all hope that it will resolve itself and no further actions should be taken.
-In some cases, being "picked on" at school is fairly normal.
-Some younger children haven't developed the skills yet to communicate what is going on in their head, especially when they are trying to explain what they "like" or "don't like" about somebody else.
-They might look at another student who is different than themselves and not know how to express the differences, so they tend to point out these differences in a harsh way.
+In some cases, being picked on at school is fairly "normal."
+Many younger children haven't yet developed the skills to communicate their feelings, especially when they are trying to explain what they "like" or "don't like" about somebody else.
+They might encounter students who are different than themselves and not know how to address those differences, so they point things out in a harsh way.

-This is not a terrible situation, and most children after they develop the correct vocabulary and phrasing, can identify these differences and not sound so "mean" while trying to explain what they are seeing as differences in another person.
-It is up to the parents and teachers in our community to explain to the children that just because someone is "different" does not mean that they deserve to be treated poorly.
+This is not a terrible situation, and after a child develops a vocabulary, they can understand these differences and learn how to handle them.
+It is up to the parents and teachers to explain to the children that just because someone is different does not mean that they deserve to be treated poorly.

-There are many negative effects that bullying causes in people: children/teens and even adults.
-The first step to solving a problem is to understand the problem and the results or consequences of that problem.
-It is always a good idea to find some books, videos or other media content that can open the discussion of bullying with your kids!
+Bullying has a long list of negative effects on children, tweens, teens, and even adults.
+The first step to solving a problem is to understand the problem and its consequences.
+There are many books, videos, and other media that can help you open the discussion of bullying with your kids!

-It might be surprising to you to find out that 1 in 10 Students that drop out of school dropped out due to being bullied.
-If someone feels as though they can't be accepted for who they are in the ONE PLACE that they are suppose to feel safe, why would they want to stay?
-This is a problem because these children lose out on the opportunity to advance their education and possibly make a more successful life for themselves.
+It might be surprising to you to learn that 1 in 10 students who drop out of school did so because they were bullied.
+If someone can't be accepted for who they are in a place they are required to attend every day, why would they want to go?
+These bullied children lose out on opportunities to advance and enjoy the benefits of their education.

 - In the United States, high school dropouts commit roughly 70–75% of crimes.

-4. Bullying Affects The Child's Ability to Learn
+4. Bullying Affects a Child's Ability to Learn

-- Roughly 18% experience moderate bullying at school.
-The results of lower academic achievement and dislike for school was similar to those who suffered chronic levels of bullying.
+- Roughly 18% of children experience moderate bullying at school and reported similar results of lower academic achievement and dislike of school.

-3. Bullying Affects the Child's Ability to Trust Others
+3. Bullying Affects a Child's Ability to Trust Others

-Anytime someone gets bullied, they develop a strong mistrust for people.
-This might not show in younger years with the child, but as they grow and mature and start to build relationships with others, this deep seeded mistrust for people starts to surface.
-This can cause failed friendships, and even future relationships with their significant others.
+Anytime someone gets bullied, they develop a strong mistrust of people.
+This might not show in the child's younger years, but as they grow and mature and start to build relationships with others, this deep-seated mistrust for people starts to surface and can have lasting negative effects on friendships and relationships.

-Students that have been harassed and/or bullied in schools have been linked to almost 75% of School Shootings in the USA.
-When these kids feel as though nobody cares for them and gets to the point where rage takes control of them, this is when school shootings take place.
+Students that have been harassed and bullied at school have been linked to almost 75% of the school shootings in the USA.
+When these kids feel as though nobody cares for them, rage takes control, and this is when school shootings take place.
 We could prevent unnecessary deaths by teaching children the importance of respect and acceptance.

 - Nearly 30% of students claim to be victims of bullying.

 Suicide isn't cowardly.
-I'll tell you what is cowardly; treating people so badly that they want to end their lives.— Ashley Purdy
+I'll tell you what is cowardly; treating people so badly that they want to end their lives.

 © 2017 Mamma Z